radiantearth/stac-spec/extensions/asset/README.md

 | ---------- | ------ | ------------------------------------------------------------------------------------- |
 | title      | string | **REQUIRED.** The displayed title for clients and users.                                            |
 | type       | string | **REQUIRED.** [Media type](#media-types) of the asset.

+Other custom fields, or fields from other extensions may also be included in the Asset object.

 ## Implementations